Cheapest Project Management Tools 2026: 8 Budget-Friendly Options Compared

 7. Teamwork — Best for Client-Facing Teams on a Budget

-Teamwork is purpose-built for agencies, consultancies, and service businesses that manage client projects.
-While not the cheapest tool on this list per user, it includes features like client billing, time tracking, and project profitability reporting that would cost extra with other platforms.
+Teamwork is purpose-built for agencies, consultancies, and service businesses managing client projects.
+While not the cheapest tool per user, it includes features like client billing, time tracking, and project profitability reporting that would cost extra elsewhere.

-If you're running client work and currently stitching together a PM tool plus a time tracker plus an invoicing tool, Teamwork can replace that entire stack.
+If you're running client work and currently patching together a PM tool plus a time tracker plus invoicing, Teamwork can replace that entire stack.

 Key Features